Part of being successful is about asking questions and listening to the answers.

 I transferred in some psychology courses, but they transferred in as electives.
 Can they count towards the psychology major?

 Maybe.
-If you took a psychology course at another university and it transferred in as an elective (example: Psych X12) but you think it should count towards the major requirements, you must submit a Request for Curricular Exception form as well as a copy of the syllabus to the Undergrad Program Manager.
-Electronic submissions are acceptable.
-Your syllabi will be reviewed by the Undergraduate Program Manager and a determination will be made if the course qualifies as an acceptable substitution for a major requirement.
+If you took a psychology course at another university and it transferred in as an elective (example: Psych X12), but you think it should count towards the major requirements, you can complete the Request for Curricular Exception Form (including submission of a syllabus).
+Your request will be reviewed by the Psychology Department, and a determination will be made if the course qualifies as an acceptable substitution for a major requirement.

 I took a course that I feel should count toward a Psychology major requirement (foundation, breadth, depth, capstone).
 What do I do?

-You may submit a Request for Curricular Exception form which requires an explanation or rationale as to why you feel the course should count, a course syllabus or description, your unofficial transcript and information about where the course was taken.
+You may complete the Request for Curricular Exception Form which requires an explanation or rationale as to why you feel the course should count, a course syllabus or description, your unofficial transcript and information about where the course was taken.
 Please note: When appropriate, the department will make substitutions for curricular requirements but major requirements are not waived.

 I didn’t earn a C in Intro Psych or Statistics, now what?